Near Republic in Republic County, Kansas — The American Midwest (Upper Plains)

 Erected 1901 by Kansas State Historial Society.

 Location.
 39° 54.497′ N, 97° 51.653′ W. Marker is near Republic, Kansas, in Republic County.
 Marker can be reached from Pawnee Trail.
+Adjacent to the Pawnee Indian Museum State Historic Site.
 Touch for map.
-Adjacent to the Pawnee Indian Museum State Historic Site.
 Marker is at or near this postal address: 480 Pawnee Trail, Republic KS 66964, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
 New Scandinavia (approx. 8.6 miles away); Country of the Pawnee (approx. 8.6 miles away); American Legion Post No. 193 Veterans Memorial (approx. 8.6 miles away).